Thank you!

 Social history

-The quintessential Grade I listed country house with an abundance of Victorian history
+The quintessential Grade I listed country house in Cornwall with some incredible Victorian history

 With an abundance of knowledge and techniques which have been passed down through the generations, we're "making-do-and-mending" with what's readily available, for an efficient, sustainable and resourceful home.